Nour-Al-Hazzouri/donation-platform/vibe_coding_prompt.md

 );
 ```

 Remember: This prompt is exclusively for frontend development of a donation platform for Lebanon.
-The backend API is handled by a separate team.
-Focus on creating an excellent user experience while maintaining clean integration points with the backend API.
+The backend API is handled by a separate team following the provided API documentation.
+Focus on creating an excellent user experience while maintaining clean integration points with the documented backend API endpoints.
 Every component should be built with care, considering the real-world impact and the users who will depend on this platform.